-13.5 HOLIDAY PAY FOR PUBLIC SAFETY COMMUNICATIONS SUPERVISOR IN LIEU OF TIME OFF FOR FIXED AND FLOATING HOLIDAYS
+E. HOLIDAY PAY FOR PUBLIC SAFETY COMMUNICATIONS SUPERVISOR IN LIEU OF TIME OFF FOR FIXED AND FLOATING HOLIDAYS

-The Public Safety Communications Supervisor is provided with the option of taking time off for the ten (10) fixed and three (3) floating holidays or being compensated for thirteen (13) hours of holiday pay every month.
-The Public Safety Communications Supervisor shall make a selection of his/her holiday pay option and a Personnel Action Form (PAF) must be submitted by the Department to Human Resources annually by January 1 of each year.
+The Public Safety Communications Supervisor is provided with the option of taking time off for the thirteen (13) fixed holidays and three (3) floating holidays or being compensated for fourteen (14) hours of holiday pay every month.

+The Public Safety Communications Supervisor shall make an irrevocable election of his/her holiday pay option annually on or before December 15 of each calendar year and a Personnel Action Form (PAF) must be submitted by the Department to Human Resources prior to December 31st of each year.
 If a PAF is not submitted by the deadline, the previous selection will remain in effect until the next year's election period.
-If compensation in lieu of fixed and floating holidays is chosen, the pay will be paid on the second paycheck of each month.
+If compensation in lieu of fixed and floating holidays is chosen, the pay will be paid on the last paycheck of each month.